-Really interesting is the fact that in the 1950s Benidorm was still a small fishing village.
+Interesting fact.
+In the 1950s Benidorm was still a small fishing village.
 Since then, hundreds of skyscrapers have been built along the coast.
-Most of them are hotels and apartments with sea views.
-Among them is one of the tallest residential buildings in Europe, Intempo, with a height of 192 meters.
+Most of them are now used as hotels and apartments with amazing sea views.
+Among them is one of the tallest residential buildings in Europe, Intempo, with a height of 192 meters!

 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!